cerebral/cerebral/docs/advanced/structure.md

   controller.js
 ```

 This structure favors a single file for each type of composable piece of logic.
-The root module is named **app** and will hold submodules in the **modules** folder, where each module has the same structure.
+The root module is named **main** and will hold submodules in the **modules** folder, where each module has the same structure.
 You will of course not create all these files for every module, only those needed.

 ## Actions